thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### ARIA

 Whereas WCAG efforts focus on the content found on pages, ARIA (Accessible Rich Internet Application Markup) is an effort to add accessibility to the navigation/use of dynamic or advanced user interfaces sometimes used on web pages.
 ARIA should not be used by default.
 ARIA attributes should be applied only when proper HTML, CSS, and JS do not meet a screen reader user's needs.
-You should be judicious when deciding the proper Aria implementation to use.
+You should be judicious when deciding the proper ARIA implementation to use.
 Using an ARIA attribute outside of its specification will cause problems for screen readers.
 For example, ARIA tooltips do not receive focus or have an actionable element in them.
 Thus, if you intend to create an actionable tooltip, you should not apply `role="tooltip"` but instead find a role that better fits the purpose of the UI element.

 http://www.w3.org/WAI/intro/aria.php